yih0nk/SolveXchange-Website/README.md

 If you want to add a styling sheet, instead of putting the direct path (i.e. `static/css/stylesheet.css`), use `{{url_for('static', 'css/stylesheet.css')}}` instead.

-Currently working pages:
-1. `127.0.0.1:5000/comments`
-2. `127.0.0.1:5000/register`
-3. `127.0.0.1:5000/login`

-Lastly, if you have any other questions about some implementation or something else, either email me at *1jiangjer3@hdsb.ca* or add me on discord (paidvbux_).

 # How to GitHub

 ## Using GitHub: